 A. Effective July 1, 2008, Valparaiso University is a Tobacco Free Campus.
 All residence halls and apartment complexes are designated NON-SMOKING areas.
 There is no smoking allowed anywhere within these buildings.

-A. Guild, Memorial, Kade-Duesenberg German House, and Wehrenberg Halls are air-conditioned.
-In addition, Uptown East Apartments are air conditioned.
+A. Beacon, Guild/Memorial, Kade-Duesenberg German House, and Wehrenberg Halls are air-conditioned.
+In addition, Uptown East Apartments and Promenade Apartments are air conditioned.
 There is an added cost for rooms in these halls.
 In addition, there are a limited number of air-conditioned rooms available elsewhere on campus for students with documented medical needs.
-Due to the limited number of available rooms, medical needs are prioritized based upon medical need, severity, and consultation with the University Health Center.
+Due to the limited number of available rooms, medical needs are prioritized based upon medical need, severity, and consultation with Disability Support Services.
 There is an additional fee to have an air-conditioning unit activated in the applicable room.

-A. Most beds are a twin extra long (80 inch), except for in Scheele Hall.
+A. Most beds are a twin extra long (80 inch).
 Beds in Uptown East Apartments are standard full-sized beds.

-A. For student safety, lofts and decks are prohibited in all residence halls.
+A. For student safety, lofts, decks, and bed risers are prohibited in all residence halls.

 A. Yes, you can bring your own personal computer for your room.
 All of the residence hall rooms and apartments have direct access to the University network (both wired and wireless) and internet.
 You will need to provide your own network and/or wireless cards.
 Each residence hall also has a 24-hour computer lab for resident use.
 To learn more about the specifications for computers in the residence halls, go to our University Information Technology website.